ShorieAbhinav/f1-projects/chinese-gp-predictor/README.md

-# 🏎️ F1 Race Predictor — Monte Carlo Simulation
+# 🏎️ Chinese GP Predictor — Monte Carlo Simulation

 A race winner prediction system for Formula 1 that combines a weighted scoring model with Monte Carlo simulation to produce